Drive sales on autopilot with ecommerce-focused featuresSee Features

 I wouldn’t suggest using them together with spammy words like “free”, “100%”, or in spammy combinations with letter capitalization, exclamation marks, etc.

 50% of the top holiday subject lines listed above include numbers.
 As you can see, merchants use them a lot.

 There are a few reasons why numbers are useful in the email subject lines:

 - They stand out from the text

-- Although this period of time goes just after the Black Friday sales and covers Christmas and other seasonal holidays, the main words for subject lines remain “OFF” and “Sale”.
+- Although the holiday period happens just after the Black Friday sales and covers Christmas and other seasonal holidays, the most frequent words for subject lines remain “OFF” and “Sale”.

-- Every fifth email subject lines sent during the holiday season had at least one emoji in 2018.
-Using emojis in subject lines adds momentum.
+- Retailers use emojis to get momentum and stand out in customer inboxes.
+Every fifth email subject lines sent during the holiday season had at least one emoji in 2018.
+In 2019, this trend was even bigger.

-- Email subject lines that generated best open rates are short, and effective with emojis and numbers used.
+- Email subject lines that generated the best open rates were short, contained power words, emojis, and numbers.